FULL SITE ACCESS MEMBERSHIP PASS

 This blog documents the restoration of a 1961 Jaguar Mk2 (or Mark II), one of the classic Jaguar saloon cars built between 1959 and 1967 with a 2.4 liter engine, with over 500 pages and 2750 images.
 This is the most comprehensive coverage of the Mk2 available anywhere.

-We loosely follow Lin Rose’s outstanding ValveChatter blog.
-Rather than simply repeat what Lin has already clearly presented about the Jaguar Mk2, we’ll highlight new material, additional details, or vehicle differences.
+Disassembly loosely follows Lin Rose’s outstanding ValveChatter blog.
+Rather than simply repeat what Lin has already clearly presented about the Jaguar Mk2, we highlight new material, additional details, or vehicle differences.

 How to navigate